 Kubota Garden, 9817 – 55th Ave S, Seattle, WA 98118.
 A stunning twenty acres of hills and valleys, streams, waterfalls, ponds, rock outcroppings and an exceptionally rich and mature collection of plant material.
 Located in the Rainier Beach neighborhood of Seattle, the garden is owned by the City of Seattle and maintained by the Department of Parks & Recreation.
 The garden is open daily from dawn to dusk.
 Free admission.

 Dunn Gardens, 13533 Northshire Road NW, Seattle, WA 98177.
 Located approximately 10 miles north of downtown Seattle.
 Woodland gardens, perennial borders, and great sweeps of lawn are just a few of the elements that make up the garden.
 Garden plants range from diminutive trilliums, no more than an inch tall, to Douglas firs towering more than 150 feet in the air.
 Plants in the collection include rhododendrons, specimen flowering trees, and woodland plants such as erythroniums and trilliums, sited beneath a canopy of fir and deciduous trees that remain from the original garden designed by the Olmstead brothers in 1916.
-Visits to the historic Dunn Gardens are by guided tours only, they also host Open-Garden Events throughout the year.
+Visits to the historic Dunn Gardens are by guided tours only.
 There is an admission fee.

 UW Biology Greenhouse, Life Sciences Building, 3747 W Stevens Way NE, Seattle, WA 98195.
 For more than 67 years, the Biology Greenhouse at the University of Washington has played a vital role in research and teaching.
 Whether focusing on plant-pollinator interactions, paleoclimatology, or other biological questions, the teaching collection has enhanced and inspired UW biological research.
 Over time the collection has grown to encompass approximately 1% of the world’s diversity of plants.
-Open to the public limited hours for casual browsing of collection rooms and for group tours by arrangment.
-Check their website for more information.
+Open to the public on selected days for casual walk-in browsing.
+Check their website for details.

 Tacoma arboretums and botanical gardens